ranaaditya/SPYZIER-APP/README.md

 - For the child or client app clone my repository [click here ](https://github.com/ranaaditya/Child)

-- For parent or spyer side app clone my repository [click here ](https://github.com/rana_aditya/SPYZIER)
+- For parent or spyer side app clone my repository [this repository]()

 #### AFTER CLONING THE BOTH APPS
 - first  make a developer account on google developer console and  google firebase.